sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 ```Shell/Bash
 kubectl version --client
 ```
-You should see a version number.
+You see a version number.
 [OPTION END]

 [OPTION BEGIN [Windows]]